-A sophomore album can be the make or break of an artists career, but Charlie Puth has dared to push the boundaries of pop music with his bold and brilliant Voicenotes.
+A sophomore album can be the make or break of an artist’s career, but Charlie Puth has dared to push the boundaries pop music with his bold and brilliant record, Voicenotes.

 When Puth released his debut, Nine Track Mind back in January of 2016, he captured the hearts of young teens with his velvet voice and chart-topping hits One Call Away, Dangerously, See You Again and Marvin Gaye.

 When Puth returned with the insanely catchy Attention in the summer of 2017, he ignited something within the world of pop music that had tongues wagging.
 The 26-year-old hadn’t even announced details of Voicenotes, but his new music couldn’t be any further away from the clean-cut, sweetheart sound that his adoring fans were used to.

 And the dedication to the album shows, too.
 Having both written and produced each track while working alongside talents including James Taylor and J Kash, there’s no denying Puth’s a sensationally talented musician; his perfect pitch – which is only known to be present within one in 10,000 people – allows him to craft his music to whole new levels, paired with delicately layering beats with synths and hits of his love classic jazz.

-Charlie has been incredibly open with fans about the tales behind this album.
-Speaking to Billboard earlier in the year, he opened up about his relationship with Selena Gomez, who is highly rumoured to be the inspiration behind track number four, How Long.
-Unlike Nine Track Mind, Voicenotes has a story to tell; there’s no hiding for Puth here, the lyrics are powerful.
-Opening track The Way I Am speaks for itself, where he boldly declares “you can either hate me or love me, but that’s just the way I am”.
+And unlike Nine Track Mind, Voicenotes has a story to tell; there’s no hiding for Puth here, the lyrics are powerful.
+Opening track The Way I Am speaks for itself, where he boldly declares “you can either hate me or love me, but that’s just the way I am.”

 Each song is addictive and totally relatable for anyone that’s gone through the trials and tribulations of a youthful relationship.
 At 26, he’s been through a lot – give Through It All a listen for that one – but he’s brave in admitting that he’s far from always being the victim in Empty Cups.